JurgenR/aioslsk/docs/source/USAGE.rst

     uploads: list[Transfer] = client.transfers.get_uploads()

-Events are available to listen for the transfer progress:
+Events are available to listen for the transfer progress.
+The frequency at which updates are sent are controlled by the ``transfer.report_interval`` setting:

 .. code-block:: python